jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 ### 203 Notice of hearsay before commencement
 The requirements of section 22(2) may be complied with before the commencement of that provision, for the purpose of ensuring that compliance with those requirements occurs in sufficient time before a hearing that may or will take place after the commencement of that provision.

-### 204 Notice before commencement relating to co-defendants' veracity
+### 204 Notice before commencement relating to co-defendants’ veracity
 A notice under section 39(2) may be given, before the commencement of that provision, for the purpose of ensuring that it is given in sufficient time before a hearing that may or will take place after the commencement of that provision.

 ### 205 Notice before commencement concerning propensity evidence about co-defendants